Kotlin/KEEP/proposals/context-receivers.md

 ```

 Its key difference from the `Scope.doAction` extension is that it cannot be called with a qualified `scope.doAction()`
-syntax, and it has no `this` inside, since it has no object on which it performs its action.
+syntax, and it has no `this` reference inside its body, since it has no object on which it performs its action.
 Moreover, there can be multiple context receivers.
 See [Detailed design](#detailed-design) section.

 ### Goals